timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-22:
+# Objectives for Today 2020-11-23:

-- Working on website updates to spice up the personal projects page.
+- Update the KPI / Discord topic.
-- Random marketing brainstorming.
+- Brainstorming and doing something marketing/promoting related.

 **Purpose**

 Keep pushing forward.

-NEW RECORD: Day 178 in a row
+NEW RECORD: Day 179 in a row